 He’s going to ask his sister Virginia.
 She’ll know more.

 We sallied forth, rucksacks on our backs, boerewors and coffee and billy can and sleeping bags inside, up the slopes of Platberg, from Piet Uys Street, up past the Botanic Gardens, von During and Hawkins Dams, into the ‘Government forest’.
-Pine forest.
-We could discern two types of pines, I’m sure there are more, but the type we liked had the long soft needles and made a good bed.
+The pine plantation.
+‘Die dennebos.’
+We could discern two types of pines.
+The type we liked had the long soft needles and made a good bed.
 We walked next to the concrete furrow that led water down the mountain into town.
 Often broken and dry but sometimes full of clear water, it made finding the way easy.

 Halfway up we made camp, clearing a big area of the soft pine needles down to bare earth so we could safely light a fire.

-Learning from our primate cousins we raked together a huge pile for a gorilla mattress and lay down to gaze at the stars through the treetops.
+Learning from our primate cousins we piled all those leaves and more into a thick gorilla mattress and lay down on it to gaze at the stars through the treetops.
 This was 1974, we were eerstejaar studente in the big smog of Doornfontein, Jo’burg.
 We had learnt to drink more beer, sing bawdy songs, throw a mean dart in a smoke-filled pub, hang out of friends car windows as they drove home thinking ‘Whoa! better get these hooligans home!’ and generally honed our urban skills.
 Now we were honing our rural skills.
 Wilderness ‘n all.

 As we lay in our sleeping bags, burping boerewors and gazing through the pine fronds at the stars, we heard a loud, startling, beautiful sound.